 Credit: Group Discussion as Interactive Dialogue or as Serial Monologue: The Influence of Group Size by Nicolas Fay; Simon Garrod; Jean Carletta

-So in those workshops and conferences where people are sat in groups of 8 at large round tables (often the only tables available in hotel conference centers) or long, narrow tables, no real conversation takes place!
+So in those workshops and conferences where people sit in groups of 8 at large, round tables (often the only tables available in hotel conference centers) or at long, narrow tables, no real conversation takes place!

 To have a good conversation, you need to be within touching distance of each other, and each person in the group needs to be equidistant.